wanetty/wanetty.github.io/src/content/posts/pofish_en.md

 ---
-layout: /src/layouts/MDLayout.astro
+title: PoFish, a docker for phishing
 description: Lately I have been making several phishing attempts.
 For one thing or another I have had to perform the same configuration of the same applications in different environments.
 For this reason I have created a DockerFile which once built, can be deployed with different options to perform a phishing exercise.
+snippetone: Tools
+category: Tools
+SEOTitle: PoFish
+lang: en
+date: 2023-07-01
 ---

-# A new docker for phishing (PoFish)

 Repo: [Github Repo](https://github.com/wanetty/PoFish)